- Camps go in, and out of the field with the hunters.

 Setting Up Camp

 There are few key components to consider when selecting a campsite: access to water, ground surface, sight lines, protection from the elements, and possibly access to firewood.
-All camps are located in areas with plenty of driftwood/willows for makeshift camping, temporary meat caches and building fires.
+We try to locate camps in areas with plenty of driftwood/willows for makeshift camping, temporary meat caches and building fires.

 Access to Water

 Situating your campsite near a good water source for cooking and doing dishes is always a good idea.
 Camping too close to water can be noisy, so setting it back a bit is a good idea.
 You are responsible for your own drinking water and purification system for your trip.

 Pitching your tent on the soft tundra might seem like a good idea, but you’ll most likely end up with a soggy tent floor and a damp sleeping bag.
 Instead, look for small, flat gravel patches.

 It’s always nice to be able to glass right from camp.
 Plus, if there are bears in the area (and there probably will be), being able to keep your eyes on them is a good thing.
 It might be tempting to set up your tent on a high ridgeline or prominent lookout; the glassing is great, the views are phenomenal, and your photos look fantastic.
 However, avoid the temptation to place your tent in such exposed locations.